Cathy347Le/MMFA-exercise/README.md

 - install dependencies - express, mongoose, axios
 - require express and setup port 3000
 - test get request with Hello World
-- capture data from https://jsonplaceholder.typicode.com/comments and save it to a JSON file
+- capture data from https://jsonplaceholder.typicode.com/comments and save it to a JSON file.
+Try to capture the first 10 comments
 - Updated the loop from i = 0 to i = 1 to get it to work

 ```